Firesphere/silverstripe-solr-search/docs/07-Debugging.md

 ## x:Unknown indexes

 Because Solr 5 and lower don't return the actual core that threw the error, logging will say `x:Unknown`.
-This does not mean the log is not there, it simply means the core that threw the error isn't known by the server.
+This does not mean the log is not there, it means the core that threw the error isn't known by the server.

 ## Sorting